 Meet Our Board

-CPC is deeply grateful to its dedicated Board of Directors who make its important work possible.
+CPC is deeply grateful to its dedicated Board of Trustees who make its important work possible.

-CPC is deeply grateful to its dedicated Board of Directors who make its important work possible.
+CPC is deeply grateful to its dedicated Board of Trustees who make its important work possible.

 Dr. Peter.
 H. Raven (St. Louis, MO) – Chairman

 President emeritus of the Missouri Botanical Garden.
 Eminent botanist and conservation leader.
 Current board member of the National Geographic Society and Botanic Gardens Conservation International among other organizations, and serves on the International Panel on Climate Change.
 He is past secretary of the U.S. Academy of Science and a member of numerous foreign academies of science.
 Dr. Raven has received numerous prestigious awards, including the U.S. National Medal of Science.

 Dr. John R. Clark (San Diego, CA) – President and CEO

 John serves a dual role as president and chief executive officer of the Center for Plant Conservation (CPC) and as Director of Plant Collections and Strategy at San Diego Zoo Global.
 John and CPC Chairman of the Board Dr. Peter Raven successfully lead an initiative to relocate the CPC’s National Headquarters from St. Louis to San Diego Zoo Global.
 Here, John continues to lead the CPC’s national efforts to save endangered plants through scientific research, applied conservation, and technology innovation.
 While John’s training and background is in basic research, his particular passion is for developing strong collaborations – bringing together world experts in a variety of disciplines – to achieve measurable conservation outcomes.